-Austin is one of the cities in Texas that has experienced the most rapid population growth and economic development over the past decade.
-With a surge of IT and tech companies (e.g., Tesla, Apple, Samsung Electronics), the real estate market has also skyrocketed, and this momentum is expected to continue for a while.
+Austin is one of the cities in Texas that has experienced the most rapid population growth and economic expansion over the past decade.
+With a surge of IT and tech companies (e.g., Tesla, Apple, Samsung) entering the market, the real estate market has also skyrocketed, and this momentum is expected to continue for some time.

 The Austin real estate market is likely to continue its upward trend in the long term, thanks to the influx of tech companies and ongoing population growth.
-However, due to interest rate hikes and economic trends, short-term adjustments may occur, so careful analysis by region and price range is necessary when considering buying or selling.
-The pace of infrastructure expansion and corporate investment will be key points that determine the future outlook for Austin's real estate market.
+However, due to interest rate hikes and economic trends, short-term adjustments may occur, so careful analysis by region and price range is necessary for those considering buying or selling.
+The pace of infrastructure expansion and corporate investment will be key factors influencing the future outlook of Austin's real estate market.

 Consistent Population Influx and Economic Growth

-• Growth Centered on Tech Companies: Austin is home to many advanced IT companies, earning it the nickname "Silicon Hills."
-Major investments such as Tesla's Gigafactory, the expansion of Samsung's semiconductor plant, and Apple's large campus are likely to continue attracting skilled workers and migrants from other states.
+• Tech Company-Centric Growth: Austin is home to many leading IT companies, earning it the nickname "Silicon Hills."
+Major investments like Tesla's Gigafactory, the expansion of Samsung's semiconductor plant, and Apple's large campus are likely to continue attracting skilled workers and residents from other states.

-• Continuous Demand Increase: The influx of new residents consistently creates housing demand, especially in areas near the city center or with convenient transportation, leading to price increases.
+• Ongoing Demand Increase: The influx of new residents consistently creates housing demand, particularly in areas near the city center or with convenient transportation, driving up prices.

 Market Volatility

-• Impact of Interest Rate Hikes: As interest rates rise across the United States, mortgage rates have increased, leading to a cooling off of the real estate market since 2022.
+• Impact of Interest Rate Hikes: As interest rates rise across the U.S., mortgage rates have increased, leading to a cooling off of the real estate market since 2022.

-• Supply Shortage Relief: The severe housing inventory shortage experienced during the pandemic is gradually easing, but Austin is still considered a "great place to live," resulting in high demand relative to available listings.
+• Supply Shortage Easing: The severe shortage of housing inventory experienced during the pandemic is gradually improving, but Austin remains a highly sought-after city, resulting in high demand relative to available listings.

 Future Outlook